 At Branchville, Weir was host to numbers of artists, among them his closest friend John Twachtman, as well as Childe Hassam (1859-1935), Theodore Robinson, and Albert Pinkham Ryder.
 In the late 1880s Weir developed an interest in pastels and etchings, often working alongside Twachtman and reflecting that artist's lightness of touch.
 Weir, whose work had become increasingly daring after his initial stay in Europe, absorbed many aspects of Impressionism from his American colleagues and eventually exhibited with that group of them known as The Ten.
 When he had his first important one-man show in 1891, Weir was described by one critic as "the first among American to use Impressionistic methods and licenses successfully."
 Two years later, when he and Twachtman held their joint exhibition at the American Art Association, their works were shown adjacent to and compared with those of French Impressionists, Claude Monet and Paul Besnard.
 Weir's style, however, would vacillate greatly throughout the years and his underlying training in figure drawing, which helped to establish his reputation with celebrated paintings such as Idle Hours (1888, Metropolitan Museum of Art, New York), often reasserted itself in his later works.

 By 1900 Weir was widely known and respected.
 That year he won a bronze medal at the Exposition Universelle in Paris.
 Four years later he won medals for both painting and engraving at the Saint Louis exposition.
 A retrospective exhibition of his work circulated to Boston, New York, Buffalo, and Cincinnati in 1911-1912 and he was elected president of the National Academy of Design in 1915.
 Weir died 8 December 1919 in New York City.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Young, Dorothy Weir.
 The Life and Letters of J. Alden Weir.
 New Haven, 1960.